Here's how you can learn the Irish language for free online no matter where in the world you are.

-TG4 creates some fantastically entertaining TV which will introduce you to Ireland, not just Irish.
+TG4 creates some fantastically entertaining TV that will introduce you to Ireland, not just Irish.
 Top of my list is the channel’s soap opera Ros na Rún – it’s the only soap I will admit to watching.

 Irish language news website Tuairisc.ie also offers reading comprehensions, crosswords, video tasks and is a fantastic reading resource for advanced learners.

 Use the Irish language option on your smartphone